df15h-moddable/df15h-ce-public/docs/2_configure/2_topics/lod/fo4/04_xlodgen.md

 Use Backlight Power : true
 ```

-1. Ensure that any previous xLODGen generations have been removed, including any generated terrain LOD.
+1. Delete any previous xLODGen assets from our load order.
-2. Ensure the xLODGen output folder (e.g. ..Modding/Tools/xLODGen/xLODGen_Output) is completely empty.
+2. Delete any previous xLODGen assets from our output directory.
 3. Run xLODGen from the MO executable drop-down list.
 4. Tick the following worldspaces in the left pane: `Commonwealth`, `DLC03FarHarbor`, `NukaWorld`.
 5. Ensure that ONLY the "Object LOD" box is ticked in the right pane.